 A proportional representation system of voting called single transferable vote is used to elect members of the Legislative Council.
 This system has been used in South Australia since 1975.

 In order to win a seat in the Legislative Council, a candidate is normally required to obtain a ‘quota’ of the formal votes.
-This quota - or minimum number of votes required to win a seat – ensures that winning candidates are elected with approximately equal numbers of votes.
+This quota - or minimum number of votes required to win a seat – ensures that winning candidates are elected with a near equal numbers of votes.

 Counting the votes for the Legislative Council is both slower and more complicated than the count for the House of Assembly.
 On election night only first preferences are counted, leaving the major part of the count – i.e. the calculation of the quota, the distribution of surplus votes and the exclusion of candidates - to the days after the election.

 Five steps are followed to count the votes for the Legislative Council:

 A detailed explanation of the steps involved can be found below.

 The first step in the process is to sort the ballot papers into first preferences for each group above the line and below the line, as well as first preferences for each ungrouped candidate.
 The first preference figures are then transmitted to the media and published on the ECSA website.

 Once all declaration votes have come in from across the state and around the world – which cannot take place until the final postal votes have been received seven days after polling day - the total number of formal (or valid) votes can be calculated.
 This number is essential for the second step in the process, calculating the quota.